BenKuhnhaeuser/RattanID/README.md

 The RattanID molecular identification toolkit enables the identification of rattan palms and furniture using genomic information.
 It is based on a comprehensive genomic reference database containing 99% of all rattan species.

-We have developed two approaches for genomic identification of rattans:
+We have developed two approaches for the identification of rattans using genomic data:
 - [Skmer pipeline](Skmer_Pipeline): Identification using genome skims
 - [VSEARCH pipeline](VSEARCH_Pipeline): Identification using A353 and PhyloPalm target capture data